-tin (bevacizumab, Genentech), is sometimes used when insurance does not cover Lucentis.
-This drug is also effective, but it is "off-label" (not FDAapproved for use in one eye) and has the risks coming from a compounding pharmacy, as opposed to directly from the pharmaceutical maunufacturer.
+Another similar anti-VEGF drug, Avastin (bevacizumab, Genentech), is sometimes used when insurance does not cover Lucentis.
+This drug is also effective, but it is "off-label" (not FDA-approved for use in the eye) and has the risks of coming from a compounding pharmacy, as opposed to directly from the pharmaceutical manufacturer.

-Finally, in some cases steroids (Kenalog, Triessence, Ozurdex) may be used.
+Finally, in some cases steroids (Kenalog, Triessence, Ozurdex, and Iluvien) may be used.
 They may be effective as additional therapy when laser and anti-VEGF drugs are not sufficient, do not produce a response, or a longer effect is desired.
 They act by reducing inflammation that may produce macular edema from leaky retinal blood vessels.
-We typically do not use steroids as first-line treatment as there are some risks of increasing cataract development or increase in intraocular pressure (glaucoma).
+We typically use steroids in conjunction with anti-VEGF agents rather than as first-line treatment as there are some risks of increasing cataract development or increase in intraocular pressure (glaucoma).